Powerlearnproject/se-day1-assignment-codewithmokone/README.md

 5. Fixed Budget and Timeline – Projects with tight schedules and no room for scope changes.
 6. Example: Legal compliance systems or large-scale ERP implementations.

-When to Use Agile:
+#### When to Use Agile:
 1. Evolving Requirements – Projects where customer needs or market conditions may change.
 Example: Developing a mobile app or SaaS platform.
 2. User-Centric Products – Continuous delivery of features based on customer feedback.
 Example: E-commerce websites or social media platforms.
 3. Innovation-Driven Projects – Encourages experimentation and iterative improvements.
 4. Example: AI software development or game design.

-# Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+### Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-### Software Developer
+#### Software Developer

 - Role: A Software Developer designs, writes, tests, and maintains software applications.
 They are responsible for turning business requirements into functional code.

 - Responsibilities:

-a.
-Design & Development: Write clean, efficient, and maintainable code based on technical and business requirements.
+1. Design & Development: Write clean, efficient, and maintainable code based on technical and business requirements.
-b.
-Code Reviews: Participate in peer code reviews to ensure code quality and adherence to best practices.
+2. Code Reviews: Participate in peer code reviews to ensure code quality and adherence to best practices.
-c.
-Testing & Debugging: Identify, debug, and fix software defects to ensure reliable functionality.
+3. Testing & Debugging: Identify, debug, and fix software defects to ensure reliable functionality.
-d.
-Collaboration: Work closely with QA engineers, project managers, and other developers to deliver features and improvements.
+4. Collaboration: Work closely with QA engineers, project managers, and other developers to deliver features and improvements.
-e.
-Documentation: Create and maintain technical documentation for codebases, APIs, and system architecture.
+5. Documentation: Create and maintain technical documentation for codebases, APIs, and system architecture.
-f.
-Continuous Improvement: Stay updated with new technologies and methodologies to improve processes and software quality.
+6. Continuous Improvement: Stay updated with new technologies and methodologies to improve processes and software quality.

-### Quality Assurance (QA) Engineer
+#### Quality Assurance (QA) Engineer

 - Role: A QA Engineer ensures the quality, reliability, and performance of software products through rigorous testing and validation processes.